negasus/traefik2-luascript/readme.md

 curl -v http://localhost
 ```

-And as result we see a traefik log
+And, as result, we see a traefik log

 ```
 WARN[...]
 Hello from LUA script 	middlewareName=file.example-luascript middlewareType=LuaScript
 ```

-and a response from the github API with our header
+A response from the github API with our header

 ```
 ...